 - Let your loved ones know what types of actions, attitudes, objects, and situations precipitate your addiction.
 This will help prevent them from becoming “enablers,” or individuals who in some way facilitate the perpetuation of your addiction.

 - Acknowledge and apologize for any behaviors you’ve engaged in that have detracted from the quality of life of your loved ones.
-Because addiction is a problem that affects everyone in the addict’s environment, there are likely actions and/or attitudes you’ve manifested which have adversely affected your friends and family emotionally, physically, and/or spiritually.
+Because addiction is a problem that affects everyone in the addict’s environment, there are possible actions and attitudes you’ve manifested which have adversely affected your friends and family emotionally, physically, and/or spiritually.

-If you are currently struggling with addiction, you should know that informing your friends and family members that you have a problem will be important.
-In explaining your addiction to loved ones, you empower them to provide you with the emotional support necessary to help you get and remain on the path to permanent recovery.
+If you are currently struggling with addiction, you should know that informing your friends and family members that you have a problem will be substantial.
+When you explain your addiction to loved ones, you empower them to provide you with the emotional support necessary to help you get and remain on the path to permanent recovery.